oumsamon/django_API_lab/README.md

 Set up permissions so that any user can read books from your database (both list and detail), but only authenticated users can create, update, or delete books.

-## Bonus
+## Bonus II

-Implement one of the following as a bonus.
-When you finish, implement the rest!
+Implement any or all of the following as a bonus!

 * [Validation](https://www.django-rest-framework.org/api-guide/validators/)
 * [Throttling](https://www.django-rest-framework.org/api-guide/throttling/)